 The Neuropsychology Program, a part of the Neurocognitive Disorders Center at UTHealth, was established in 2012.
-The dynamic program faculty are dedicated to providing exceptional, patient-centered care, contributing to UTHealth’s academic mission by providing formal training at the graduate and postdoctoral levels, and engaging in research that advances neuropsychological science.
-The program faculty specialize in the neuropsychological evaluation of a broad range of acquired central nervous system disorders that affect cognitive and psychological/behavioral functioning in adults.
-We are often consulted to assist with diagnosis, address concerns of capacity, such as return to work, and recommendations to enhance patient care and quality of life.
+The dynamic program faculty are dedicated to providing exceptional, patient-centered clinical services, contributing to UTHealth’s academic mission by providing formal training at the graduate and postdoctoral levels, and engaging in research that advances neuropsychological science.
+The program faculty specialize in the neuropsychological evaluation of a broad range of acquired central nervous system disorders that affect cognitive and psychological/behavioral functioning in adults, such as Alzheimer’s disease and other dementias, Parkinson’s disease and other movement disorders, multiple sclerosis, cerebrovascular disease, traumatic brain injury, and epilepsy.
+We are also often consulted to assist with diagnosis, address concerns of capacity such as return to work, and recommendations to enhance patient care and quality of life.
+Pre- and post-surgical evaluation for deep brain stimulation (DBS) is also a significant component of the program’s services.
+Additional clinical services include cognitive rehabilitation/training and psychotherapy offered through the Neuropsychology Division’s Brain and Behavioral Health Clinic (BBHC).

 What is Clinical Neuropsychology?